U.S. Supplement/Issue 17/Text

 The National Spiritual Assembly wishes to hear from every Bahá’í group what definite plans have been made for an intensive teaching effort, and what assistance is most urgently needed to help them accomplish their goal.

-at the airport beside a photograph of Mrs. McCormick taken by the airline's photographer as she deplaned.
+Distribution of 150 posters, more than half of which were posted in the meeting places of various organizations, such as The Exchange Club, The University Club, the Junior Chamber of Commerce, Westminster College, the University of Utah, and many of the churches.
+One was also posted on the bulletin board at the airport beside a photograph of Mrs. McCormick taken by the airline’s photographer as she deplaned.
 On the same bulletin board were photographs of other new arrivals by air, such as Justice Wm.
-0. Douglas, Carl Sandburg, and Nat King Cole.
+O. Douglas, Carl Sandburg, and Nat King Cole.

 Radio and television publicity, which included newscast announcements of the public meetings and interviews with Mrs. McCormick, were repeated several times during the two days preceding the public meeting.
 Several of the interviewers and newspaper reporters expressed great interest in the Faith.